 Nutall’s Woodpecker (Picoides nuttallii) is endemic to the California sage and chaparral ecoregion, as are several endemic subspecies, which occur in the Channel Islands.
 Virtually all of the ecoregion is included in the California Endemic Bird Area.
 The California Gnatcatcher (Polioptila californica) is a further relict species found in the ecoregion.
 The coastal populations of the Cactus Wren (Campylorhynchus brunneicapillus) are a notable occurrence of this bird, which is usually found in more arid regions.

 Isolated blocks of relatively intact coastal sage scrub occur in Camp Pendleton Marine Corps base, Santa Monica Mountains parklands, San Joaquin Hills near Laguna Beach, and Irvine Ranch in Orange County.
 Patches elsewhere are quite small and highly fragmented.
 Chamise chaparral still occurs in relatively large blocks on some inland foothills.
-California walnut woodlands were formerly most abundant in the Puente Hills, but now the last remaining patches occur in the San Jose Hills south and east of Covina.
-Tonner Canyon and Soquel Canyon once had well-developed walnut forests, but these are being rapidly destroyed.
+California walnut woodlands were formerly most abundant in the Puente Hills, but the last remaining patches occur only in the San Jose Hills south and east of Covina.
+Tonner Canyon and Soquel Canyon once had well-developed walnut forests, but these have been largely destroyed.

 Torrey Pine State Reserve protects one of only two known populations of this rare conifer.
 The fragile coastal sage understory is often damaged by visitors.
-Native grasslands, vernal pools, and oak savannas with Engelmann oak (Quercus engelmanii) are conserved in the Santa Rosa Plateau Reserve near Elsinore, which is managed by Riverside County, CDFG, and The Nature Conservancy.
-Existing laws offer only minimal protection; these include the Natural Communities Conservation Planning Program (NCCP) of 1991 that restricts destruction of some coastal sage scrub, and the Endangered Species Act listing of the California Gnatcatcher, which created restrictions on destruction of habitat for extant birds.
-Native habitats on Santa Cruz Island are currently being restored by The Nature Conservancy, which manages the island as a reserve.
+Native grasslands, vernal pools, and oak savannas with Engelmann oak (Quercus engelmanii) are conserved in the Santa Rosa Plateau Reserve near Elsinore, which is managed by Riverside County, California Department of Fish and Game, and The Nature Conservancy.
+Existing laws offer only minimal protection; these include the Natural Communities Conservation Planning Program of 1991 that restricts destruction of some coastal sage scrub, and the Endangered Species Act listing of the California gnatcatcher, which created restrictions on destruction of habitat for extant birds.
+Some native habitats on Santa Cruz Island are being restored by The Nature Conservancy, which manages the island as a reserve.
 In Mexico, several sites have been identified as Important Bird Areas, including Isla Guadalupe and Isla Cedros, and lower parts of Sierra Juarez and Sierra San Pedro Martir.
 Furthermore, CONABIO identified Santa Maria-El Descanso as a terrestrial priority within this ecoregion.

 The Baja California portion of the ecoregion in Mexico is suffering rapid degradation, due to massive uncontrolled grading and poorly planned land development in the near coastal zone.
 A general lack of adequate zoning policies in Mexico is an underlying cause of this habitat destruction, while human population expansion is the proximate cause of this ecological deterioration.